 Communications major - B.A. or B.S.
+(36 hrs)

-(36 hrs) Emphasis in Film Studies
+Emphasis in Film Studies

 A student may declare a communications major with an emphasis in Film Studies.
-For further information on this major, refer to the information under the listing "Communications."
+A student may also major in Fine Arts with a Film Studies emphasis.
+For further information on this major, refer to the information under the listing "Communications" or "Fine Arts."